yasoob/intermediatePython/one_liners.rst

             self.__dict__.update({k: v for k, v in locals().items() if k != 'self'})

-A couple of more one liners can be found on the `Python website <https://wiki.python.org/moin/Powerful%20Python%20One-Liners>`__.
+Additional one-liners can be found on the `Python website <https://wiki.python.org/moin/Powerful%20Python%20One-Liners>`__.